grzeimann/Panacea/README.md

 - High-level details of the algorithms implemented

 ## Install & Quickstart
+Redirect: For full installation and quickstart, see docs/getting-started/installation.md and docs/getting-started/quickstart.md

 Panacea can be used in two modes:
 - TACC pipeline: preferred for performance, storage, and access to the HET raw-data layout